Zariski Density and Computing in Arithmetic Groups: The level of an arithmetic subgroup

-Knowing the level $m$ of any PCS in $H$, we can determine $|G:H|$ and the level $M$ of $H$.
+Knowing the level $m$ of any PCS in $H$, we can determine $|\G:H|$ and the level $M$ of $H$.
 Therefore, computing $M$ is equivalent to computing $|\G:H|$.
 According to \cite[pp.~531--532]{GSI}, an arithmetic subgroup $H\leq \calg({\Z})$ of an algebraic $\Q$-group $\calg \leq \GL(n,\C)$ is \textit{given explicitly} if there is an effective way to test membership of elements of $\calg({\Z})$ in $H$, and we have an upper bound on $|\calg({\Z}) : H|$.
-By Proposition~\ref{Decidable} and Corollary \ref{corollary15''}, every arithmetic subgroup of $\calg = \SL(n,\C)$ or $\Sp(n,\C)$ is explicitly given.
-This guarantees decidability of certain algorithmic problems for these groups, as in \cite{GSI} (see also \cite[Section~3.1]{Arithm}).
+By Proposition~\ref{Decidable} and Corollary~\ref{corollary15double}, every arithmetic subgroup of $\calg = \SL(n,\C)$ or $\Sp(n,\C)$ is explicitly given.
+This guarantees decidability of key algorithmic problems for these groups, as in \cite{GSI} (see also \cite[Section~3.1]{Arithm}).

-In practice, we would not compute $M$ or $|\G:H|$ as in the proof of Proposition~\ref{Decidable}: the runtime of the Todd-Coxeter procedure may be arbitrarily large.
+In practice, we would not compute $M$ or $|\G:H|$ as in the proof of Proposition~\ref{Decidable}: the runtime of the Todd--Coxeter procedure may be arbitrarily large.
 Subsection~\ref{Subsection13} gives a practical method for computing $M$.
 This requires extra results, to be presented in the next subsection.